turingschool/md_launch_curriculum/Mod2/Labs/Week1/IntroToDatabases.md

 ** Instructor Note **  This lab includes group, and individual work.
 Start with groups of 3/4 students for the outlining section, then let them work individually to create the database tables.
 As an 'exit ticket' we will ask everyone for the SQL create statements they used - the key piece to verify is how students used primary and foreign keys.

 ## Practice
+### Datatypes

+One thing you may have noticed in the lesson is that we often see datatyps in PostgreSQL that are not familiar to us (not the same as the c# datatypes).

+> With a group, research and define the following PostgreSQL datatypes.
+You can use [this cheatsheet](https://www.simplecode.io/blog/resources/postgres-data-types-cheat-sheet/) to get you started!
+> * serial
+> * varchar
+> * text
+> * timestamp
+> Be ready to share out!

+** Instructor Note ** The most important datatypes for students to be familiar with are serial and varchar.
+We want them to know that serial will auto-increment, and that varchar is given a character limitation.

 ### Outlining Database Tables

 In small groups, discuss what data you might want to store from the Message Logger application.
 What tables would you need in a database?
 What columns would those tables have?
 How are those tables related?